luciamartinf/AssignmentAnswers/Assignment1/README.md

 ### DATA CLASSES

-A class has bn defined for each of the 3 given data files with the following common methods:
+A class has been defined for each of the 3 given data files with the following common methods:

 - `initialize`: Definition of initialize method
 - `new_from_hash`: Class method to create an instance from hash